Jo Whiley: Personal life

 Whiley married music executive Steve Morton in July 1991 in Northampton.
-The couple live in Northamptonshire and have four children, India, Cassius, Jude and Coco.
+The couple live in Towcester, Northamptonshire and have four children.

-In October 2014 she was presented with a BASCA Gold Badge award.
+In October 2014, she was presented with a BASCA Gold Badge award.
+Whiley is a pescetarian.

-In February 2021 Whiley's sister Frances, who has learning difficulties and diabetes, was admitted to hospital after testing positive for coronavirus following an outbreak in her care home.
+In February 2021, Whiley's sister Frances, who has learning difficulties and diabetes, was admitted to hospital after testing positive for COVID-19 following an outbreak in her care home.
 Frances, who is two years younger than Whiley, has Cri du chat genetic syndrome.
-Whiley has publicly campaigned for those in her sister's category to receive priority in the COVID-19 vaccination programme roll-out.
+Whiley publicly campaigned for those in her sister's category to receive priority in the COVID-19 vaccination programme roll-out.
 She repeated the plea during an interview on BBC's The Andrew Marr Show, on 21 February 2021.
-On 24 February it was announced that all who were on the GP learning disability register would be prioritised for a COVID-19 vaccine, meaning that 150,000 people at higher risk with severe disabilities would be offered a vaccination more quickly in England.
+On 24 February the government announced that everyone with a registered learning disability would be prioritised for a COVID-19 vaccine.

 Charity work

-Whiley is a celebrity ambassador for Mencap, a UK charity that works to support people with learning disabilities.
+Whiley has been a patron of the charity Sibs, since 2021, a charity that supports the brothers and sisters of disabled children and adults.
+She is also a celebrity ambassador for Mencap, a UK charity that works to support people with learning disabilities.
 She hosts the Little Noise Sessions concert in aid of Mencap.
 She is also a supporter of Tommy's – The Baby Charity.
 Whiley is the patron of the cri du chat syndrome support group.

 On 19 March 2014, Whiley undertook a challenge for Sport Relief, in which she walked, jogged and ran on a treadmill for 26 hours, with a five-minute rest break each hour.
 She did this to raise money for the Sport Relief appeal that same week.
 While completing the challenge she hosted two radio shows.
 The achievement impressed members of the band Coldplay, who donated £260,000 to Sport Relief.